 The RSpace web application follows OWASP guidelines and Oracle Cert Secure Coding standards and is continuously tested for security flaws.
 Our development processes consider the security impact for all new features and improvements.

 The following sections explain some of the security procedures and strategies used to keep users’ data and details secure.
-You can also view the information as a PDF.

 In ‘stand-alone’ mode (i.e. not using an institution’s SSO mechanism to authenticate users), RSpace maintains its own authentication mechanism and credentials database.

 - Passwords created by the user must be at least 8 characters long, not be identical to the username, and not belong to a common password blacklist (e.g., ‘password’).
-This blacklist is editable by system administrators.

 - To prevent brute-force password guessing attacks, accounts are locked out for a short time after a number of consecutive unsuccessful logins.
 All login attempts are logged to a security event log.